 Skip to main content Skip to navigation

-The School of Modern Languages and Cultures (SMLC) at the University of Warwick is pleased to invite applications for doctoral study commencing in September 2024.
+The School of Modern Languages and Cultures (SMLC) at the University of Warwick is pleased to invite applications for doctoral study commencing in September/October 2025.

 In the Postgraduate Research Student Experience Survey 2023, the SMLC outperformed the average for the UK Russell Group of research-intensive universities in every area but one (supervision, resources, research culture, community, progression, responsibilities, support and professional development) and equalled that average in the remaining area (research skills).*

-From Autumn 2024 we will be introducing new cohort-level training for all PhD students in the School, which will cover using academic resources, conferencing and networking, public engagement, writing research proposals and interviewing, among other topics.
+This Autumn 2024 we have introduced new cohort-level training for all PhD students in the School, which covers a range of topics relevant to PhD students in Modern Languages (incl.
+Translation Studies) e.g. using academic resources, conferencing and networking, public engagement, applying for further funding, and interviewing).

 Please get in touch early to identify potential supervisors and to prepare a robust application.